About the Organization

 It is estimated that 25% of chimpanzees in Uganda have injuries from being caught in snares, so this project, which directly benefits forest wildlife,

 is critically important.
 Using two-man teams to locate and remove snares the number of snares being set within the research area have dropped.
+The

-staff also monitors a small group of chimpanzees in the remnant forest patch called Kasokwa Central Forest Reserve.
+also monitors a small group of chimpanzees in the remnant forest patch called Kasokwa Central Forest Reserve.

 Providing a Sustainable Alternative